KathyrnY/homework/README.md

 **Below is a more indepth explanation of each bullet point that was executed**

-  Replaced more than half of the div elements with section elements to provide a semanitc flow.
+  Replaced more than half of the div elements with section elements to provide a semantic flow.

   Adjusted the positioning of three anchor tags to the top right corner to provide a better visual overview of the website.
 Also, adjusted the h1 tag to be more visually appealing.